achuthasubhash/Complete-Life-Cycle-of-a-Data-Science-Project/README.md

 credit: all resources

-as data science is fastly developing field i found these few new techinques-https://github.com/achuthasubhash/Tips
+as data science is fastly developing field i found these few new techinques which make your work easier-https://github.com/achuthasubhash/Tips

 1.Data collection